The Anti-Bribery and Anti-Corruption Review: Brazil

 International organisations and agreements

-Brazil is a signatory to the United Nations Convention against Corruption, the Inter-American Convention against Corruption and the OECD Anti-Bribery Convention, though it is not a member of OECD.
+Brazil is a signatory to the United Nations Convention against Corruption, the Inter-American Convention against Corruption and the OECD Anti-Bribery Convention, although it is not a member of OECD.
+Brazil is also a member of FATF.

 In addition to the provisions of the Anti-Corruption Law and the Federal Decree No. 8,420/2015, several other bills advance in this matter by offering advantages to companies with effective compliance structures in place.